Capstone (CAPS) 698

 |---|---|

-| Completion of Simulation Rounds (i.e., Quarters 1-6) | Pass/Fail |
+| Completion of the Marketplace Simulation rounds (i.e., Quarters 1–6) | Pass/Fail |

-| Proposal (Week 1) | Pass/Fail |
+| Capstone Project Proposal (Week 1) | Pass/Fail |

 | Interim Progress Report (Week 5) | Pass/Fail |

-| Final Report (Week 10) | Pass/Fail |
+| Final Project Report (Week 10) | Pass/Fail |

 To receive a passing grade in this course, you must meet these minimum standards:

-- Complete all the Simulation Rounds
+- Complete all rounds of the simulation.

-- Submit the official Marketplace Simulation Certificate.
+- Submit your Marketplace Simulation certification.

 - Meet deadlines as specified.